bendrucker/sour/readme.md

 Type: `string`
 Default: `document.location.pathname`

 The initial path to use.
 In the browser, this defaults to the current page path.
 In Node, it defaults to `''`.
+Passing `data.hash = true` will synchronize the path with `location.hash` instead of `location.pathname`.

 #### `Sour.watch(state, [done])` -> `function`